The Long-ish Story (a short, formal bio is below)

 These days, I teach a ton through my creative writing center, The Writers Circle, write nearly every day, and am the proud mother of two intelligent, talented young men.
 I live with my husband of over 30 years in suburban New Jersey where the New York City skyline is a visual stone’s throw from the forest where I walk, think and talk to myself—in character—most mornings.

 Judith Lindbergh’s new novel, Akmaral, about a nomad woman warrior on the Central Asian steppes in the 5th c.
 BCE, is forthcoming from Regal House Publishing on May 7, 2024.
 Her debut novel, The Thrall’s Tale, about three women in the first Viking Age settlement in Greenland, was a Booksense (IndieBound) Pick, a Borders Original Voices Selection and praised by Pulitzer Prize winners Geraldine Brooks and Robert Olen Butler.
 Her work has appeared in numerous publications including in Newsweek, Zibby Magazine, Next Avenue, Writer’s Digest, Edible Jersey, Literary Mama, Archaeology Magazine, Other Voices, and UP HERE: The North at the Center of the World published by University of Washington Press.
-She also contributed to the Smithsonian Institution’s exhibition Vikings: The Norse Atlantic Saga and was an expert commentator on the History Channel’s documentary series MANKIND: The Story of All of Us.
+She also contributed to the Smithsonian Institution’s exhibition Vikings: The Norse Atlantic Saga and provided expert commentary on documentaries for The History Channel.
 Judith is the Founder/Director of The Writers Circle, a New Jersey-based creative writing center where she regularly teaches aspiring and accomplished writers from ages 8-80.